K-mouflage at high $k$: extending the reach of $\texttt{Hi-COLA}$: Introduction

 \subsection{Motivation}

 Upcoming surveys such as LSST~\cite{LSST}, Euclid~\cite{Euclid} and DESI~\cite{DESI} will provide key data to test gravity by observing large-scale structure (LSS) on non-linear scales.
 This will prove crucial in the efforts to constrain the space of modified gravity theories, particularly those with screening mechanisms.
 These mechanisms, which manifest on scales beyond the reaches of traditional perturbative analysis, enable modified gravity theories to behave like General Relativity (GR) on Solar System scales.
-It is for this reason that the non-linear scales of LSS formation are promising, as one can probe the transition from unscreened to screened regimes.
+It is for this reason that the non-linear scales of LSS formation are promising, as one can hope to probe the transition from unscreened to screened regimes\footnote{It should be noted that accurately modelling structure formation on small scales will ultimately necessitate detailed bias models to connect the matter density field to the observed galaxy field, and the inclusion of baryonic effects if one seeks to probe beyond $\mathcal{O}(1)$ Mpc/h.}.
 Smaller-scale results are also less affected by cosmic variance, owing to the higher realisations of modes.
 In this way, non-linear LSS formation can serve as a complement to large-scale studies~\cite{Zuntz:2011aq,Baker:2012zs,Simpson:2012ra,Leonard:2015hha} and push the precision of constraints.

 To take advantage of this forthcoming data requires the accurate modelling of non-linear (modified gravity) structure formation.
 The traditional approach is to employ $N$-body codes, e.g.~\cite{Schmidt:2009sg,Schmidt:2009sv,Li2011coupledscalar,Zhao2011fRPM,Llinares:2013jza,Puchwein:2013lza}, for this task, but these are computationally and temporally expensive to run.
 Thus, there is the added requirement for \textit{rapid} modelling of LSS formation beyond GR-$\Lambda$CDM.
 The Horndeski-in-COLA (\href{https://github.com/Hi-COLACode/Hi-COLA}{\faicon{github} \HiCOLA{}}) code was developed to address these needs.
 Owing to the vastness of the modified gravity theory space, the code was designed to tackle as much of the canonical scalar-tensor space of modified gravity theories as possible, embodied in the Horndeski family. \HiCOLA was first introduced in \cite{Wright:2022krq}, and an overview of the code is provided in Section~\ref{sec:HiCOLA}.
 Contemporaries of \HiCOLA{} include codes such as \texttt{ReACT}~\cite{Atayde:2024tnr,Bose:2020wch}, \texttt{MG-GLAM}~\cite{hernandez-aguayo_fast_2022}, \texttt{MG-evolution}~\cite{Hassani:2020rxd} and, in particular, \texttt{COLA-FML}~\cite{Brando:2023fzu} and \texttt{FML}\footnote{As noted in the documentation for \texttt{MG-PICOLA}, \href{https://github.com/HAWinther/FML}{\texttt{FML}} is its actively-developed successor written in \texttt{C++}.}~\cite{Winther:2017jof}, which also adopt the COLA simulation approach.
 With such a variety of rapid simulation tools, this marks an exciting time for constraining modified gravity theories using LSS observations.